CommunityGrowthWebB2C

 Engagement data from Mixpanel and in-person user interviews pointed to the same problem: the profile page had lost its utility.
 Users couldn't tell who was still active on the platform.
 That ambiguity eroded trust — if you can't gauge whether someone is likely to respond, you don't reach out.

-The central addition was an activity feed.
-Surfacing a member's recent platform activity served as social proof of presence — a live signal that the profile was current and its owner was engaged.
-For the profile holder, it created a sense of ownership and investment in the page.
+As well as date stamping profile updates, the central addition was an activity feed.
+Surfacing a member's recent platform activity served as proof of engagement.
 For members browsing the community, it opened up a secondary entry point into content, sessions, and playlists.

 On Deck profile overview